KenanJones/everyday-things/README.md

 ## Versions
 The following are the versioning changelogs.

+### Version 0.1.4
+We identified that the `toString` methods are repetitive and that we could use polymorphism to allow us to stay DRY.

+Because of this, we need to do a lot of refactoring.
+First, we need to create a `Liquid`.
+From that `Liquid`, we need create `Beverage` which extends `Liquid`, and `Soda` and `Beer` extend `Beverage`.
+But because `Water` is not only a `Beverage`, we need to move that class out of `beverage` and into the `liquid` package.
+Maybe later `Water` will identify which package is correct for it, but until then, moving it into `Liquid` is satisfactor.

 ### Version 0.1.3
 We demonstrated that we can polymorph into bottles and that the latest `toString` method would resolve and that each child class can use `getCapacity`.
 Then we introduced the `HandSanitizerBottle`.
 This led us to the conclusion that we needed to refactor some to prevent us from drinking hand sanitizer on accident.
 This version reminds us what we did.